jcornaz/hesso.mlbd.labo2/README.md

-# Machine learning on big data laboratories for the HES-SO/master
+# Machine learning on big data laboratories
+For the HES-SO/master universtity (switzerland)

 ## Status
 This was a school project.
 It is no longer maintained and no support will ever be provided.